Mike Purcell: Denver Broncos

 Purcell signed a one-year restricted free agent tender with the Broncos on April 18, 2020.
-In Week 2 of the 2020 season against the Pittsburgh Steelers, Purcell recorded his first sack in five years on Ben Roethlisberger during the 26–21 loss.
-On October 6, 2020, he signed a three-year, $14.8 million contract extension with the Broncos.
-Purcell was placed on injured reserve after suffering a season-ending foot injury in week 7 on October 27, 2020.
+In Week 2 of the 2020 season against the Pittsburgh Steelers, Purcell recorded his first sack in five years on Ben Roethlisberger during a 26–21 loss.
+On October 6, he signed a three-year, $14.8 million contract extension with the Broncos.
+Purcell was placed on injured reserve after suffering a season-ending foot injury in Week 7 on October 27.

 Purcell was released by the Broncos during final roster cuts on August 30, 2022.
 On August 31, he re-signed with the Broncos.

 New England Patriots (second stint)

-On August 1, 2024, Purcell signed with the Patriots.
+On August 1, 2024, Purcell signed with the New England Patriots.
 He was released by the Patriots on August 21.

 On January 28, 2025, Purcell's agent announced his retirement from the NFL.